alexandergall/bf-sde-nixpkgs/README.md

 It also contains the following tools used to interact with the SDE

    * `run_switchd.sh`
+   * `bfshell`
    * `run_bfshell.sh`
    * `run_tofino_model.sh`
    * `run_p4_test.sh`
    * `p4_build.sh`

+It is configured to support the pseudo-platform `model`, i.e. a P4 program started with `run_switchd.sh` would be executed on the Tofino ASIC emulator.
+One way to use the SDE environment on a particular hardware platform is by using the [SDE Shell](#sdeShell) feature.

 In the SDE built in the traditional way by P4 Studio, one needs to set `SDE` and `SDE_INSTALL` for these tools to work.
 In the Nix package,